-Welcome to my ePortfolio.
-I am John Duah, an Assistant Professor at Auburn University in Auburn, Alabama.
-After completing my first year of teaching, I am embarking on my second year with a renewed commitment to fostering a dynamic and rewarding experience for students in the classroom and through innovative research.
-I currently teach Healthcare Management and Leadership - Writing Enriched (HADM 4000) and Health Care Policy (HADM 3300), and I taught Medical Terminology (HADM 2100) this past summer.
+Having completed my second year of teaching, I’m excited to begin my third year with fresh energy and a commitment to engaging students in dynamic learning experiences.
+I currently teach Healthcare Management and Leadership - Writing Enriched (HADM 4000), Health Care Policy (HADM 3300), and Medical Terminology (HADM 2100).

 Auburn University